slifin/breeze/README.md

 This provides additional context to your code to others when your code grows.

 # array functions

-## How to use array functions for looping

 ## Why use array functions for looping